Wills, Trusts, & The Estate Planning Process in New York

 • List who gets what.
 The most common purpose for a will is to name which individual, or group of individuals, will receive particular property belonging to a person when he or she passes away.

 • Name guardians for children.
-Typically, a will is the document that states who should raise a person’s children if something happens to the parent.
+Typically, a will can state the parent’s preferences for their child or children’s guardian in the event of the parent’s incapacity or death.
 The will also usually contains at least one alternate in the event the first choice cannot serve as a guardian.

 • List funeral wishes.
 Although this can be done in other documents, too, a will commonly states whether an individual wants to be buried or cremated, and where the body should be buried or the ashes should be spread.
 Sometimes, wills contain other information about funeral wishes, like where it should take place and even what readings might be recited.